sassoftware/viya4-monitoring-kubernetes/logging/README.md

 ### Important Information about OpenSearch and OpenSearch Dashboards

-As of release 1.1.9, this project uses OpenSearch and OpenSearch Dashboards version 1.3.
+>As of release 1.2.0, this project uses OpenSearch and OpenSearch Dashboards version 1.3.

 **Notes:**